SQream/sqream_docs/guides/migration/oracle.rst

          REFERENCES employees
          ) ;

-This table rewritten for SQream DB would be created like this:
+This table is rewritten for SQream as follows:

 .. code-block:: postgres